QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-05-custom-skills.md

   + Keep Content-Type as "text/plain"
   + Paste in your Content Moderator API key

 1. Scroll down and check the suggested text in "Request body" section.
 It has PIIs like email, phone number, physical and IP addresses.
 It also has a profanity word.
-Scroll until the end of the page and click the blue "Send" button.
+Scroll until the end of the page and select the blue "Send" button.
 The expected results are:

 + Response Status = 200 OK
 + Response Latency <= 1000 ms